paulcavallaro/capital-piketty/README.md

 capital-piketty
 ===============

-A Interactive Summary of "Capital in the Twenty-First Century" by Thomas Piketty
+An Interactive Summary of "Capital in the Twenty-First Century" by Thomas Piketty